 I know a church where the pastor preached a series of sermons simply titled “Jesus.”
 For several weeks he expounded on the character of Christ and what he has done for us.
 It was brilliant.
 It was heavenly.

 But then he stopped.
 The series came to an end and the pastor began a new series.
 I don’t remember what it was except that it wasn’t about Jesus, it wasn’t brilliant, and it wasn’t heavenly.

-The single greatest need in the world today, is for a revelation of the love of our heavenly Father and that love is revealed in Jesus Christ.
-The single greatest tragedy in the world today, is that those who are called to reveal the gospel, reveal something other than the good news of Jesus.
+The single greatest need in the world today, is for a revelation of the love of our Father revealed in Jesus Christ.
+The single greatest tragedy in the world today, is that those who are called to reveal that love are busy preaching other things.

 How to preach the gospel of grace